ihh/funkscene/README.md

 General format of a scene declaration
 -------------------------------------

-The general format of the FunkScene #PAGE...#SCENE...#ENDSCENE macro, which constructs a scenefunction and assigns it to a JavaScript var, is as follows (NB newlines are not significant, they are treated exactly the same as any other whitespace):
+The general format of the FunkScene `#PAGE...#SCENE...#ENDSCENE` macro, which constructs a scenefunction and assigns it to a JavaScript `var`, is as follows (NB newlines are not significant, they are treated exactly the same as any other whitespace):